solacecommunity/spring-solace-leader-election/README.md

 ### Join group FIRST_USE

-The leader group will joined at the first time you request the leader context.
+The leader group will be joined when you request the leader context for the first time.

 ```java
 @Autowired